ewfx/gaied-ai-ninjas/README.md

                  ]
                }
             Master regex data set si already loaded in project and will be able to map any extractable parameter.
+         **Other configurations**: Can be configured in chormaSpace project and fastApispace project {
+             "data_priority": "email_body", //when classification training and predicting consider numerical data from                                                    //attachment or email body
+             "document_duplicity_threshhold: "30" //consider how many days for duplicate documents }